 2. Combine the rest of the ingredients in a saucepan and simmer until both seaweed and fried tofu are soft.
 If you are using silken tofu for your recipe, don’t add it until the very end.

-3. Separate the miso paste mixture into two small bowls.
+3. Separate the miso paste mixture into 3-4 small bowls.

 4. Fill each bowl with the hot dashi/seaweed mixture, each with even amounts of tofu and scallops.